bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

       701 Sun Dr.
     ```

+The ": " lines are designed to build tabulation column-by-column.
+In particular, each ": " line starts a new column,
+and each "  " line following the ": " adds an additional row at the end of that column.
+Note that the total
+number of columns to be inserted cannot exceed that specified by "template".
+In addition, new rows
+are only inserted when building up the first column; each additional column
+only serves to fill out the blanks left inside each row created by the first column.

+    ```tab{head}
+    & Name \\ Addr.
+    : James
+      Jane
+      Mary
+      Martin
+    : 401 Sun Dr.
+      501 Sun Dr.
+      601 Sun Dr.
+      701 Sun Dr.
+    ```

 It is possible for a cell to have its content come from its neighboring cells of the same
 row.
-To do that set the entire cell to be `${...}`.
-The `...` part denotes an arithmetic
+To do that set the entire cell `${...}`, where the `...` part denotes an arithmetic
 expression such as "1+2".
-The result is always a number, which can then be formatted to
+The result is always a number, which can then be formatted
-the designed format by the "format" options.
-In particular, the variable "A", "B", and "C"
+by one of the "format" option groups.
+In particular, variables "A", "B", and "C" encountered
-are used to express the neighboring cells of the same row at column number 1, 2, and 3.
+inside the expression denotes the content of the neighboring cells of the same row.
-Currently, only the first 26 columns are supported, expressing by letter A-Z.
+For instance, variable "A" denotes the content of the first column of that row, and "B"
+the second column, etc.
+Only letter A-Z are supported
+The example creates a tabulate of two columns where the second column holds the square root
+of the first column.

+    ```tab{head}
+    & Number \\ Square Root
+    : 1
+      2
+      3
+      4
+    : ${sqrt(A)}
+      ${sqrt(A)}
+      ${sqrt(A)}
+      ${sqrt(A)}
+    ```

 [ The "par" bundle. ]